-There are some very sound scientific reasons why our gut instincts are always right.
+Do you trust your gut instinct?
+There are some very sound scientific reasons why they’re always right.

 Did you know that there are hundreds of millions of neurons in your enteric nervous system (the lining of your intestines) that communicate with your brain through the vagus nerve (which runs through your abdomen and chest to the base of your brain)?

 We sense things in our gut often before our other senses have caught up.

 Hence that uneasy feeling we get even when we can’t see anything out of the ordinary.
 It is part of our early warning system for flight or fight, but it isn’t only our fear responses that can set these neurons jangling.

 Excitement and anxiety are made up of a similar cocktail of hormones.
 A great phrase I read somewhere is ‘anxiety is just excitement minus breathing!’

 So your gut instinct or gut reaction is usually right whether you feel excited or anxious and it’s not just useful in dark alleys or when you meet someone for the first time, it’s a great barometer for checking whether a decision is a good one – or not.
 Ignore your guts at your peril!

 In Eastern thought the Hara is the centre of your energy and refers to the lower back and abdomen (pretty much where your intestines are), the Hara point being just below your navel.

 The Japanese consider that the vital spirit resides in the Hara and describes the quality of a person’s energy.
 All movements and power in the martial arts originate from the Hara and we always feel stronger, more centred and more empowered when our Hara is strong.
 And of course our core strength, good digestion, good posture emanates from this.

 Another great phrase I discovered a while back is ‘the road to health is paved with good intestines.’
 That would be mental health as well as physical then.